MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2022.md

 Here's the recommended upgrade order for the above scenario:

 1. Update the VMM console to 2022.
-If required, update the VMM server to 2022.
+If necessary, update the VMM server to 2022.
 2. Update SPF to 2022.